AntonioDiaz/aprende_react/README.md

     <h1 className="title">{children}</h1>
 )
 ```

-* Import and use the component:
+* Import and use the component
 ```js
 import {Title} from './components/Title'
 ```